dennisbieber/baby-one-megaphone/README.md

-# baby-one-megaphone
+# BabyOne Megaphone

+## Who are you?

-Being a Telegram Bot I post all I got to a wordpress blog
+Being a [Telegram Bot](https://core.telegram.org/bots/api) I post all I got to a WordPress blog through its [REST API](https://wordpress.org/plugins/rest-api/)